sdsu-its/book-iclicker-cloud/lti.md

 # Automatic Grade Sync With LTI \(Recommended\)

-iClicker Cloud uses Learning Tools Interoperability \(LTI\) standards to publish scores from students' iClicker Reef accounts to the LMS gradebook with a single click.
+iClicker Cloud uses Learning Tools Interoperability \(LTI\) standards to publish scores from students' iClicker Reef accounts to the grade book.
 This integration is an alternative to the manual export/import process with external CSV files.

 **Before you can proceed, ensure that your LMS admin has enabled iClicker as an external tool.**